musevlt/mpdaf/doc/pixtable.rst

 .. image::  _static/pixtable/ima7.png

-This give a good view of the pixels that comes into the object for the wavelength 6000:6100 Angstroem.
+This give a good view of the pixels that comes into the object for the wavelength 6000:6100 Angstrom.
 Note that we restricted the wavelength range in the `~mpdaf.drs.PixTable.extract` method.
 It would be also possible to used `~mpdaf.drs.PixTable.reconstruct_det_waveimage` that reconstructs the image of wavelength values on the detector from the pixtable.